FlowFuse/website/src/handbook/product/verticals.md

 ---
-navTitle: Market Verticals
+navTitle: Product Categories
 ---

-# Product Verticals
+# Product Categories

 Product verticals refer to specific, identifiable categories within an industry or market that have distinct characteristics and needs.
 By understanding the verticals, we can align our [product strategy](./strategy.md) to meet those specific needs.
 For this overview, we will focus on three distinct product verticals: Industrial IoT Platforms, Low-Code Tools, and Data Integration Tools.